friendsofhyperf/components/docs/en/components/purifier.md

 });
 ```

-Alternatively, if you want to clean HTML in a database model, you can use our custom casts:
+Alternatively, if you want to clean HTML in your database models, you can use our custom casts:

 ```php
 <?php